 Setting up SSL for Ant Media Server

 Setting up SSL is a mandatory task when requesting access to the microphone and camera.
 Also, you need to enable HTTPS and WSS (WebSocket Secure) for Chrome to run WebRTC and WebSocket applications.
+In addition, developers want to serve their content with a secure connection as well.

 There are several options to get the SSL certificate.
 Please choose the one appropriate for you.

-Option 1: Gets a free subdomain and install SSL with Let's Encrypt
+Get a free subdomain and install SSL with Let's Encrypt

 If you do not have a domain name and want to install an SSL certificate, you can use this feature.
-With this feature, enterprise users will have a free domain name with the extension ams-[id].antmedia.cloud and the Let's Encrypt certificate will be automatically installed.
+With this feature, enterprise users will have a free domain name with the extension ams-[id].antmedia.cloud, and the Let's Encrypt certificate will be automatically installed.
 This feature is available in versions after 2.5.2

 sudo ./enable_ssl.sh

-Option 2: Create Let's Encrypt certificate with HTTP-01 challenge
+Create Let's Encrypt certificate with HTTP-01 challenge

 sudo ./enable_ssl.sh -d example.com

-Option 3: Import your custom certificate
+Import your custom certificate

 sudo ./enable_ssl.sh -f {FULL_CHAIN_FILE} -p {PRIVATE_KEY_FILE} -c {CHAIN_FILE} -d {DOMAIN_NAME}